 Eyelid laxity is a progressive weakening of the once more rigid eyelid structure.
 This can cause the eyelid to sag and create an aged appearance.
 Additionally, if the eyelid does not closely hug the surface of the eye, it can result in irritating symptoms including feelings of burning, stinging, and redness.
-The eye surgeons at NVEC can assess the position of the eyelid and perform the correct procedure to help return the eyelid to it’s natural position; most insurance companies usually cover these procedures.
+The Traverse City cosmetic eyelid surgeons at NVEC can assess the position of the eyelid and perform the correct procedure to help return the eyelid to its natural position; most insurance companies usually cover these procedures.

 Latisse (Eyelash Growth)

-Do you want longer, thicker, and draker eyelashes?
+Do you want longer, thicker, and darker eyelashes?
 We prescribe a medication that promotes this growth for patients, who have hypotrichosis or just inadequate eyelashes (a natural aging tendency).